Speak your heart out. Don’t let your life choices be determined by other’s opinions. Trying to please people will drain your energy.

 Even the best of us have fallen for this bias.

-What’s astounding is that when your wrong opinions are repeated sufficient number of times, then your mind will reinforce a feedback loop.
-And you’ll be more confident that what you believe is indeed true.
+What’s astounding is that when your wrong opinions are repeated a sufficient number of times, then your mind will reinforce a feedback loop.
+You’ll be more confident that what you believe is indeed true.

-Ultimately, it’s about walking the fine line
+Ultimately, it’s about walking the fine line!

-Similarly, you might also want to feel smart, cool and appreciated.
+Similarly, you might also want to portray a ‘cool’ personality and get appreciated.
 Don’t make a big deal out of it.
 Such feelings are inherent within all of us.